Q: How do I find the university schedule of classes?

 Q: Is the Urban Planning Student Association blog accessible from the PPD department home page?

 A: Yes.
-From http://ppd.soceco.uci.edu/, click on “People” and “Urban Planning Student Association.”
+From http://ppd.soceco.uci.edu/, click on “Academics” then "Master of Urban and Regional Planning" and use the flyout menu link to “Urban Planning Student Association.”